fhmwg/current-tags/essential-overview.md

 There are thousands of metadata fields in the use in the wild today, many of which overlap in full or in part with other fields and many of which are incompletely specified and used in inconsistent ways.
 The primary goal of this recommendation is to identify and clarify the meaning of a small subset of these existing metadata fields that already have some popularity which we recommend as core to family history applications.

-This recommendation makes use of XMP, a standard produced by Adobe for storing RDF/XML in image metadata; and IPTC, which provides one of the more popular RDF vocabularies for XMP.
-In addition to XMP, there are some metadata properties that are synchronized with Information Interchange Model (IIM) and Exchange Image File Format (EXIF) data.
-References to these standards are provided for further information.
+The International Press Telecommunications Council (IPTC) is the global standards body of the news media.
+The essential family history metadata recommendations closely follow the IPTC Photo Metadata Standard.

+In addition to the IPTC Photo Metadata Standard, this recommendation makes use of the following standards Extensible Metadata Platform (XMP), an ISO standard for embedding metadata that allows it to be embedded, read, and interpreted consistently.
+Information Interchange Model (IIM), IPTC's first multi-media news exchange format.
+Exchange Image File Format (EXIF), standards for devices (like cameras and scanners) that embed metadata.

+The IPTC Photo Metadata Standard recommends synching XMP data with IIM or EXIF data if the properties are semantically equivalent, that is if the description of what the property should contain matches between the XMP and IIM or EXIF standards.
+In general, we require one XMP field and recommend synching it to the appropriate IIM or EXIF properties also, in accordance with the IPTC Photo Metadata Standard.

+Reference links to these standards are provided for further information.

 ## Overarching principles